Lake Lucerne Cruise with a Paddle Steamer

 The timetable is in German but self-explanatory.
 Choose a date to see all services.
 Click on a blue bar to view the route details.

-(official travel app of the Swiss Federal Railways (SBB AG), best public transport app)
+2. Use the SBB Mobile app (official travel app of the Swiss Federal Railways (SBB AG), best public transport app)

 Check connection details — steamships are labeled